tgerighty/AGENTS.md/sentry.md

 }
 ```

-## AppError
+## app error

-Every time you throw an user readable error you should use AppError instead of Error
+every time you throw a user-readable error you should use AppError instead of Error

-AppError messages will be forwarded to the user as is, normal Error instances instead could have their messages obfuscated
+AppError messages will be forwarded to the user as is. normal Error instances instead could have their messages obfuscated